Dhaulagiri (mountain range): Peaks

 † Only peaks above 7,200 m with more than 500 m of topographic prominence are ranked.

 ‡ The status of Churen Himal's three peaks is unclear and sources differ on their heights.
 The coordinates, heights and prominence values above are derived from the Finnmap.
 The first ascent data is from Neate, but it is unclear if the first ascent of Churen Himal East was actually an ascent of the highest of the three peaks, as Neate lists Churen Himal Central as a 7,320 m subpeak of Churen Himal East.

-Most of the named 7,000-metre peaks are on a ridge extending WNW, separated from Dhaulagiri I by 5,355m French Pass at 28°46'55"N, 83°31'54"E. In order they are Dhaulagiri II, III, V, IV, Junction Peak, Churens East, Central and West, Putha Hiunchuli and Hiunchuli Patan.
-False Junction Peak, Dhaulagiri VI and Gurja are on a ridge extending south from Junction Peak.
-The British Alpine Club's Himalayan Index lists 37 more peaks over 6,000 m.